 One of the best strategies for succeeding in the world of online startups is by starting small (or lean, which is the fashionable team at the moment.
 But I use the word small.
 It’s straightforward and it doesn’t remind me of dieting).
-Here’s why: An over-complicated or over-ambitious launch becomes muddled, it confuses your customer base, and most importantly it will take away all the confidence you have in yourself and what you are selling.
-It’s really easy to avoid over-complicating things and I’ll go through some of the main stuff to avoid:

 - Selling too many products or services.
 Here’s the thing.
 Market research was vital in the pre-internet days when startups needed thousands of pounds of investments and were therefore high risk.
 An online business doesn’t need thousands of pounds and it isn’t high risk.
 By starting small and limiting the items you sell, you’ll gather the perfect market research.
 What sells well?
 What product doesn’t interest your customers?
 Stop guessing and start studying your customers.
 Do this before you invest thousands, and you’ll have a much better chance of your business succeeding.

 - Spending thousands of pounds on advertising: here’s why too much advertising can be bad.
 You don’t know who you are selling to.
 You might think you know, but until you launch and you start getting sales, it is simply a guess.
 You could end up wasting thousands advertising to completely the wrong market segment.
 So start small.